First, What is Iot?

 First, data-aided design refers to systems that receive data to generate a response.
 This capacity of data-aided design opens up tremendous possibilities for real-time interaction between users and the surrounding environment.
 This concept incorporates public installations that provide virtual models to interpret the environment.
 Several data-aided structures have been constructed to enable a public intervention to analyze emotive language in real-time from Twitter and project it back to the installation through colorful displays.
-Or some other structures that connect over the Internet and respond to a combination of visitors’ presence and environmental factors by luminous fibers wave.
+Or some other structures connect over the Internet and respond to a combination of visitors’ presence and environmental factors by wave of luminous fibers.

 Big data refers to a tremendous quantity of data that no traditional data management solution can handle.
 It needs real-time access to massive databases created by IoT to exploit this technology better.
-Architects exploit big data in both the process and design of the final product.
-As an exemplary model of big data use in architecture, data from mobile phones’ influence on monthly consumer spending were utilized by Synthesis Design + Architecture in collaboration with IBM Watson Analytics to create an interior wall and its spinning patterns.
+Architects exploit big data in the final product’s process and design.
+As an exemplary model of big data use in architecture, data from mobile phones influence on monthly consumer spending were utilized by Synthesis Design + Architecture in collaboration with IBM Watson Analytics to create an interior wall and its spinning patterns.

-Currently, buildings are moving from passive assets to becoming active environments by becoming “smart.”
+Buildings are moving from passive assets to active environments by becoming “smart.”
 Smart buildings are the most promising field of application for IoT.
 This concept integrates buildings with environmental sensors to measure temperature, airflow, humidity, Co2, occupancy, and occupant density.